 Step 5: The necessary documents and applications

 Do set up a general interbank recurring order (GIRO) account.
-This is to ensure smooth monthly levy deductions by MOM.
+This allows smooth levy deduction each month by MOM.
 Ensure that there is always enough money in the GIRO account, else MOM may revoke the maid’s permit.

 For transfer maids:

 - Decide on a transfer date with the previous employer

 - Check with the current employer whether the maid has gone for her six-monthly medication examination.
 Do perform a check on the work permit thirty days before expiring.

 - Apply for a new work permit here.
 This should also be done at least 30 days before the work permit expires.

 - When you receive the In-principal approval, log in here to download and print a declaration form.
 Get the current employer, maid and yourself to sign the form.

 - On the agreed date of transfer, log in here to upload the declaration form.
 Print the Temporary work permit and pass it to your maid.
 The previous permit will be cancelled automatically.
 Do note that the maid cannot commence work until the work permit is received.